 The content of this correspondence includes category pairs that are created specifically for operational purposes.
 While these pairs may not represent a 'true' correspondence, there are operational requirements to include them as a part of the correspondence file.

 For other correspondences to ANZSIC 2006, contact Statistics New Zealand.

 The table below contains downloadable PDF files for each division of the classification (ie Chapter 8 by division).

 NZSIOC is the primary output view for all aggregated outputs for industry data collected using ANZSIC06.
 The key principles of NZSIOC are:

 NZSIOC is introduced to obtain standardisation across all aggregated economic outputs.
-With NZSIOC, Statistics New Zealand has agreed on what is considered to be the important minimum levels that our economic statistics should be produced at.
-A three part structure has been drawn up to provide guidelines for where we want to aim to be with quarterly and annual statistics, that is:
+With NZSIOC, Statistics NZ has agreed on what is considered to be the important minimum levels for producing our economic statistics.
+A three-part structure provides guidelines for where we aim to be with quarterly and annual statistics, that is:

-It is also suggested that all that all Statistics New Zealand industry outputs at the class level (level 4) conform with the coding pattern (four digits) in the ANZSIC06 publication.
-According to the introduction in the ANZSIC manual the additional zeros were added to "allow for any necessary subdivision of sub-classes in the future".
-For ANZSIC06 it has been agreed that New Zealand will not deviate from ANZSIC therefore the six digits should not be required.
+It is also suggested that all that all Statistics NZ industry outputs at the class level (level 4) conform with the coding pattern (four digits) in the ANZSIC06 publication.
+According to the introduction in the ANZSIC manual, the additional zeros were added to "allow for any necessary subdivision of sub-classes in the future".
+For ANZSIC06 it has been agreed that New Zealand will not deviate from ANZSIC, therefore the six digits should not be required.
 Output areas will need to drop the trailing zeroes from their outputs at the class level.

-The downloadable Excel spreadsheet (NZSIOC complete classification) shows the NZSIOC structure enables users to easily copy information for their own use.
+NZSIOC complete classification (see 'Available files') shows the NZSIOC structure and enables users to easily copy information for their own use.